MGU-Anuradha/SpringBoot-CRUD-Operations/README.md

 # E-Commerce System

 Backend development using Java and Spring Boot is a popular choice for building robust and scalable web applications.
-This e-commerce system is also built by using Java and spring boot.
-This is a simple application.
+This has basic crud operations and this simply gives an idea about how to implement these operations to a e-commerce system.This is a simple application.

 The given below notes will provide a good understanding of how this simple application is worked and run.